abeckDev/DLRG-ExamRegistrationSystem/README.md

 | dlrgCloudBasePath          | Base path for DLRG cloud service                  | "WebDav BaseUrl from Nextcloud"                            |
 | blobStorageConnectionString | Connection string for the blob storage account    | "DefaultEndpointsProtocol=https;AccountName=myaccount;AccountKey=mykey;EndpointSuffix=core.windows.net" |

+> [!CAUTION]
-> WARNING: Storing passwords in a config file is meant for local debugging only!
+> Storing passwords in a config file is meant for local debugging only!
 Please consider the usage of [.NET Secrets](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-8.0&tabs=linux) to also store local settings in a non plain text mode.
 Please note that the local.settings.json file will be ignored by git.
 In a production scenario we will be using an [Azure KeyVault](https://learn.microsoft.com/en-us/azure/key-vault/general/basic-concepts) to secretly store these secrets.

 #### Setting up .NET 8 to run the code locally